texty/amber-methodology/README.md

-This is a description of methodology for this project: http://texty.org.ua/d/2018/amber_eng.
-Main idea - use machine learning to find all places of illegal amber mining in Nothern-West regions of Ukraine, on satellite images.
+This is a description of methodology for project [Leprosy of the Land](http://texty.org.ua/d/2018/amber_eng) Main idea was to use machine learning to find all places of illegal amber mining in Nothern-West regions of Ukraine, on satellite images.

 ### Motivation